antonyrc6/Antony-s-fast-page/_posts/2022-09-06-my-change-in-theme.md

 ---
+toc: false
 layout: post
+description: Summary of change in theme on my fastpage
+categories: markdown
-title: My change in theme
+title: my change in theme
-comments: ture
+comments: true
-categories: [markdown]
 ---
 > This is my attempt to change the theme of my fastpage